bsmahi/knowledge/Annotations-Part2.md

   ```
+ ## Usage of Annotations in Java Frameworks

 Annotations are often used by frameworks as a way of conveniently applying behaviours to user-defined classes and methods that must otherwise be declared in an external source ( such as an XML configuration file) or programmatically (with API calls).
-The following, for example, is an annotated JPA data class:
+The following, for example, is **an annotated JPA data class:**

 ```java